Speak to an expert

 Can I use my existing radiators?

-You may be concerned about having to upgrade your radiators when considering making the jump to an air source heat pump.
+Yes, you can but there are some caveats.
+Concerns about having to upgrade your radiators when considering making the jump to an air source heat pump are common.
 Sometimes, this concern puts people off the idea entirely – but it doesn’t have to!

 Unless your radiators are conventional-type, 30+ year-old models, you don’t always need to upgrade your radiators for an air source heat pump system to work.
 It just may work less efficiently than it otherwise would.